Kit Kasune

 Check out these files for some more reference and inspiration.

-• Anything in /response/ -> A massive amount of code to save, parse, send, and filter responses saved by users, which encompasses things like custom embeds and messages, allowing welcome and leave messages to work.
+-> A massive amount of code to save, parse, send, and filter responses saved by users, which encompasses things like custom embeds and messages, allowing welcome and leave messages to work.